 Note: This clause recommends that the STI-SCA issues delegate certificates to VoIP Entities using the ACME-based procedures described here.
 An STI-SCA may instead choose to issue delegate certificates using a different mechanism, as long as that mechanism has the same security properties as the procedures defined here.

 Note: The VoIP Entity KMS and STI-SCA can support a pre-authorization certificate ordering and issuance process comparable to that defined in RFC 8555 [Ref 14].
 An example of such a process for TNAuthList by value using ACME is provided in sub-clauses 5.3.3.2, 5.3.3.3, and 5.3.3.4.
-Given the lack of specificity in other published standards, this specification version recognizes that the definition of a standard certificate ordering and issuance process for certificates supporting draft-ietf-stir-certificates-ocsp is for future consideration.

 Vetting the VoIP Entity